Table Of Contents

 • Use a demo account.
 This is always a good idea.
 Why would you not practice in a no-risk environment when you would have more than enough risk by the time you enter the real world of trading?
 You can lose virtual money and be none the worse for it.

 • Set clearly defined goals.
-This practical advice is not always as attractive as the idea of making lavish profits, but being a successful trader is the product of making incremental improvements to your portfolio and your number of successful trades, as well as their value.
+This advice may be less appealing than the idea of lavish profits, but successful trading comes from incremental improvements to your portfolio and to the number and value of your winning trades.
 So, you need to record and measure your successes and stick to clearly defined goals.
 We've written a detailed article on how to develop a trading plan to help you in this regard.

 • Divide your positions.
 As we discussed earlier, diversification is always best; it helps you avoid significant losses.